Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Introduction

 The Timing Argument (using the MW and M31) uses the observed kinematics of M31 to model the relative orbit of the two galaxies as a Keplerian orbit.
-The Timing Argument can be generalized to simultaneously model the orbits of Local Volume galaxies around the Local Group ~\citep{Penarrubia2016, Penarrubia2017}, but here we restrict our analysis to the ``classic'' Timing Argument using only the MW and M31.
 Assuming Keplerian dynamics enables dynamically measuring the total mass of the MW and M31 with analytic expressions for all relevant kinematic quantities because of the simplicity of the two-body equations of motion.
-The inferred mass from the Timing Argument is thus very sensitive to the observationally-measured kinematics of the M31 center.
+The inferred mass from the Timing Argument thus directly depends on the observationally-measured kinematics of the M31 center.